-When a derivatives firm is dealing with or advising an eligible derivatives party, we generally interpret the fair dealing obligation in section 8 in a similar manner to the "fair and balanced communications" obligation as it is conceived in the context of similar rules in the United States.
+When a derivatives firm is dealing with or advising an eligible derivatives party, we generally interpret the fair dealing obligation in section 9 in a similar manner to the "fair and balanced communications" obligation as it is conceived in the context of similar rules in the United States.

-We take the view that abusive practices, including fraud, price fixing, spoofing and layering, manipulation of benchmark rates, and front-running of trades would be a severe breach of the fair dealing obligation.
+Abusive practices, including fraud, price fixing, spoofing and layering, manipulation of benchmark rates, and front-running of trades would be considered a severe breach of the fair dealing obligation.